trevormatuszyk/CS-240-program3/README.md

 For our final program you are going to create a library that reads in a file with a list a cities and the roads between the cities.
 The driver code will input a starting city and destination city, and you will return the shortest path between the two as a vector of cities along the path.
 Then we are going to test our path finding algorithm with a heap and without a heap.

-Because this is a pair programming assignment, one of your team member will have to create the repo and team name.
-The other team member will join, and select the team name as their team.
+:warning: Because this is a pair programming assignment, one of you will have to create the repo and team name.
+The other team member will join and select the team name as their team.

+:no_entry_sign: __It is difficult to fix if you don't pay attention.
+Do not select the wrong team.
+Do not create multiple teams.__

 ## Part A: Making a Graph